-When you buy corned beef, you’ll see two types of cuts – flat cut and point cut.
+When you buy a small corned beef, you’ll see two types of cuts – flat cut and point cut.

 Flat cut brisket is when the meat is mostly flat with a layer of fat on one side.
 It’s leaner than point cut, making it ideal for slicing.
 You want to buy flat cut brisket for your corned beef and cabbage.

 Point cut brisket is when the meat comes to a point at the end.
 It has a lot of fat running through it, making it nice and juicy after cooking.
 This cut is ideal for shredding, which you don’t want for this particular recipe.